pymupdf/PyMuPDF/docs/faq.rst

         """ Word recovery.

         Notes:
-            Method 'getTextWords()' does not try to recover words, if their single letters do not appear in correct lexical order.
+            Method 'get_textWords()' does not try to recover words, if their single letters do not appear in correct lexical order.
 This function steps in here and creates a new list of recovered words.
         Args:
-            words: list of words as created by 'getTextWords()'
+            words: list of words as created by 'get_textWords()'
             rect: rectangle to consider (usually the full page)
         Returns:
             List of recovered words.
 Same format as 'getTextWords', but left out